Smurf-IV/Excel_PRIME/Performance.md

 # 2025-10-18 am
 - Loading test
-- I'll not bother with these anymore, as they do not refelct "Real" usage
+- I'll not bother with these anymore, as they do not reflect "Real" usage

 | Method              | FileName             | Mean        | Error       | StdDev    | Ratio           | RatioSD | Gen0      | Gen1      | Gen2     | Allocated   | Alloc Ratio   |
 |-------------------- |--------------------- |------------:|------------:|----------:|----------------:|--------:|----------:|----------:|---------:|------------:|--------------:|